 We believe that it is important to obtain conceptual understanding of physics and problem solving.
 We will emphasize both.
 Besides the physics, we will also teach you important skills that will be useful in engineering and other walks of life: including abstraction, idealization, approximation, and mathematical/conceptual modeling of simple phenomena.
 Each week involves attending three one-hour lectures.
 Associated with the course is a workshop laboratory, Physics 2419, which is a separately graded and administered course.
 All questions concerning the workshop laboratory should be directed to Dr. Dukes.

 Office Hours (click here).
 There is lots of help scheduled for you to help solve your homework.

 Physics for Scientists & Engineers, 4th edition (2008)

 by Douglas Giancoli

 This textbook comes in several versions:

 Chapters 1-37, ISBN 0-13-227559-7.
 This is the one we recommend.
 It will be available in the UVa bookstore.
 This is the hardback version.
 If you plan to lug the text to class, you may want to purchase a paperback version elsewhere.
 Paperback versions come in Vol. I and II.
-We will cover Chapters 1-14, 17-20 in PHYS 1425 and 15, 16, 21-35 in 2415.
+We covered Chapters 1-14 and 17-20 in PHYS 142E and will cover Chapters 15-16 and 21-35 in 2415.
 We will not cover Chapters 36-44 in these two courses.
 You probably will want the 4th edition.

-We are also arranging the bookstore to purchase copies of the Student Study Guide & Selected Solutions Manual for this textbook.
+We are also arranging the bookstore to offer copies of the Student Study Guide & Selected Solutions Manual for this textbook.
 This guide/manual is authored by Frank L.H.
 Wolfs.
-The ISBN number for Vol. I for this course is 978-0-13-227324-4.
+The ISBN number for Vol. II&III for this course is 978-0-13-227325-1.
 If you expect to have difficulty with this physics course, we recommend you obtain this guide/manual.

 Student Response System Transmitters or Clickers